Skip to main content

 Table of Contents

-You have 200 HR systems, each with different endpoints, authentication flows, field names, and pagination styles.
+Take 200 HR systems, each with different endpoints, authentication flows, field names, and pagination styles.
 Instead of building 200 integrations, you build one.
 A list_employees call returns the same shape whether the underlying system is Workday’s SOAP API or BambooHR’s REST API.

 For traditional software, this works.
 Your application code doesn’t care that Workday calls it Worker and BambooHR calls it Employee.
 You need a consistent first_name, last_name, department to populate a dashboard or run a sync job.

 The unified API handles the translation.
 Developers ship faster.
 Customers connect their tools.
+But the assumptions behind this model stop holding when the consumer is an LLM.

 LLMs are trained on vast amounts of API documentation.
 Claude, GPT, Gemini: they’ve all seen Greenhouse’s API docs, Workday’s developer guides, Salesforce’s reference.
 They know what a Requisition is in Greenhouse.
 They know Workday’s Worker object structure.